vasu31dev/playwright-ts/docs/Utilities.md

 await selectByValue(`#dropdown`, 'selectValue');
 ```

-In this example, we're using various functions from actionutils:
+In this example, we're using various functions from `action-utils`:

 1. `gotoURL(path: string, options: GotoOptions)`: This function navigates to a specific URL.
 The path parameter is the URL you want to navigate to, and the options parameter is an optional parameter that specifies additional navigation options.
 Here we have overridden the default navigation timeout with MAX_TIMEOUT optional parameter.